Medical equipment and scanners

 Imagine an operating room with a slushing pump, a whining bone drill, a hissing lung respirator, a booming cooling- and air filter system, and a squeaking table lift.
-The operating team cannot get annoyed, has to concentrate, and everyone has to understand every request by the surgeons.
-The value of quiet and well controlled equipment in the operating theater is clear.
+Than imagine you are part of the operating team and you cannot get annoyed, have to concentrate, and are trying to understand a request by the surgeon.
+It seems that the value of quiet and well controlled equipment in the operating theater is clear.

 In hospitals and nursing homes the peace of mind of patients is equally important.
-Robots supporting care and nursing are being introduced.
-Electric motor whine and squeaks do not help gain confidence of vulnerable patients.
-But also other current devices in close proximity of humans like MRI systems, infusion pumps, respirators (CPAP), electric hospital beds, lung ventilators and similar equipment produce object-able noises.
+Robots supporting patient care are gradually being introduced.
+Electric motor whine and squeaks on such machines does not help to gain confidence of vulnerable patients.
+But also other common medical devices in close proximity of humans like MRI systems, infusion pumps, respirators (CPAP), electric hospital beds, lung ventilators, etc. produce object-able noises.
 And they add to patient stress during care or examinations.

 Various technologies are available to identify (diagnose) the sources of noise emission, to reduce the sensitivity to electric motor vibration, to tune the modes of parts not to coincide with the operating frequencies of pumps and motors, and to improve the acoustics of the rooms, And the Qsources sound sources and shakers are part of the measurement equipment.